marinakolova/SoftUni-CSharp-Courses/README.md

 # CSharp-Web-Development-Path
-All of my exercises and homeworks from the C# Courses at SoftUni.
+All of my exercises and homeworks from C# courses at SoftUni.

 ### :clipboard: Data-Structures-Advanced-with-CSharp-October-2020
+(not started yet)
 01. B-TREES - 2-3 TREES AND AVL TREES
 02. EXERCISE: B-TREES - 2-3 TREES AND AVL TREES
 03. RED-BLACK TREES AND AA-TREES